When leaving the hospital after a stroke, the next steps in the rehab process are not always clear.

 The main factor to consider when choosing between an inpatient rehab facility and a skilled nursing facility is the level of care you or your family member requires.

-In general, skilled nursing facilities are for patients who cannot complete most activities of daily living on their own.
-They are also more suited for patients who cannot tolerate several hours of physical therapy a day.
+In general, skilled nursing facilities are for patients who may have more medical needs, and who may not have a strong family or caregiver support system (meaning they don’t have people who can care for them at home).
+They are also more suited for patients who cannot tolerate several hours of therapy a day.

-On the other hand, inpatient rehab centers are more appropriate for patients who can still tolerate intensive therapy but are not able to live at home yet.
+On the other hand, inpatient rehab centers are more appropriate for patients who can still tolerate intensive therapy (at least 3 hours per day), but are not able to live at home yet.

 This flow chart offers a helpful illustration to easily remember the difference between the two options:

 At the inpatient facility, the rehab team will design a treatment plan to address the person’s unique needs.
 They will receive at least 3 hours of therapy throughout the day, 5-7 days a week.